-- Save your receipt and send a copy to us so that we can have your out-of-pocket expenses count toward qualifying you for the Catastrophic Coverage Stage. - Please note: Because you are getting your drug through the patient assistance program and not through the plan's benefits, we will not pay for any share of these
+- Save your receipt and send a copy to us so that we can have your out-of-pocket expenses count toward qualifying you for the Catastrophic Coverage Stage. - Please note: Because you are getting your drug through the patient assistance program and not through the plan's benefits, we will not pay for any share of these drug costs.
+But sending a copy of the receipt allows us to calculate your out-of-pocket costs correctly and may help you qualify for the Catastrophic Coverage Stage more quickly.

-Since you are not asking for payment in the two cases described above, these situations are not considered coverage decisions.
+Since you are not asking for payment in the case described above, these situations are not considered coverage decisions.
 Therefore, you cannot make an appeal if you disagree with our decision.